Ion Fury

-Ion Fury (originally titled Ion Maiden) is a 2019 cyberpunk first-person shooter video game developed by Finnish studio Voidpoint and published by 3D Realms.
+Ion Fury (originally titled Ion Maiden) is a 2019 cyberpunk first-person shooter video game developed by Voidpoint and published by 3D Realms.
 It is a prequel to the 2016 video game Bombshell.
 Ion Fury runs on a modified version of Ken Silverman's Build engine and is the first original commercial game to utilize the engine in 20 years, the previous being World War II GI.
-An expansion, Ion Fury: Aftershock, was announced in 2020.
+An expansion, Ion Fury: Aftershock, was released in October 2023.

 Plot

 In Ion Fury, the player assumes the role of Shelly "Bombshell" Harrison, a bomb disposal expert aligned to the Global Defense Force.
 Dr. Jadus Heskel, a transhumanist cult leader, unleashes an army of cybernetically-enhanced soldiers on the futuristic dystopian city of Neo D.C., which Shelly is tasked with fighting through.

 Development

 Ion Fury is built on EDuke32, a fork of the Build engine which supports modern operating systems while also implementing a broader range of features.
 The source code of Ion Fury is part of the EDuke32 source port.